togostanza/togostanza-themes/README.md

 * Contirb themes
   * Repository for the community developed themes

-## Guide lines to use themes in your TogoStanza
+## Guidelines to use themes in your TogoStanza

 To be written...

-## Guide lines to create your own themes
+## Guidelines to create your own themes

 To be written...